tonethar/IGME-330-Master/notes/demo-canvas-image-data.md

   - grab the image data from the canvas, perform manipulations on that data, and copy it back to the canvas
   - see the effects of drawing an insecure image on the canvas
 - Other stuff to note:
+  - be sure to look the code over and ask questions about anything you don't understand - there's a lot here!
   - an IFFY
   - a handy helper function for creating gradients
   - creating sprite instances using object literals and a factory function.
 This is the first of the multiple ways to create objects we will be looking at this semester
+  - note that these sprites use vectors for movement - so if you've already taken IGME-202 you can put that some of that flocking code to work if you wish
   - this is a lot of code to put in one file!
 We will soon look at how to split this into multiple *modules*, and go beyond merely copying chunks of code to distinct JS files

 ## II.
 Start Files